Stomach problems, such as nausea and diarrhea, are among the most common symptoms of stress and anxiety.

 Benzodiazepines, which include clonazepam (Klonopin) and alprazolam (Xanax), ease anxiety.
-However, since the long term use of these drugs can result in physical dependence, doctors will generally only recommend them for short term use.
+However, since there is a high risk of physical dependence, doctors will generally only recommend them for short term use.

 They may sometimes prescribe the drug buspirone (Buspar) for longer term anxiety relief.

 Doctors often prescribe antidepressants, such as sertraline (Zoloft), for the long term treatment of panic disorder and generalized anxiety.

 Anxiety is a natural response to danger or a threat.
 It happens when the brain releases neurotransmitters to prepare the body for fight or flight.

 When some of these neurotransmitters get into the digestive tract, they upset the gut microbiome, and this can cause stomach symptoms that include nausea.